techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 >JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

 JWTs are composed of three parts: a header, a payload, and a signature.
-The header contains informations such as the algorithm used while signing the payload and the header (e.g `RS256`) and the payload holds the claims.
-To learn more about JWTs, [take a look into this reference](https://auth0.com/docs/jwt).
+The header contains information such as the algorithm used while signing the payload and the header (e.g `RS256`) and the payload holds the claims.
+To learn more about JWTs, [take a look at this reference](https://auth0.com/docs/jwt).

 ## Creating an Auth0 Resource/API